The health benefits of avocado fat; like that from olive oil the fruit is pure, nourishing food.

 For example taking alpha-tocopherol, the most common form of vitamin E in capsules, inhibits the absorption of the gamma isomer that gives 5 times protection against prostate tumours.

-Little is known about six additional isotopes of vitamin E but it seems likely they are all important; taking large quantities of one form would inhibit the absorption of others.
+Little is known about the six additional isotopes of vitamin E but it seems likely they are all important; taking large quantities of one form would inhibit the absorption of others.

-Recent research suggests that taking pure alpha vitamin E may actually increase the risk of prostate metastatic disease.
+research suggests that taking pure alpha vitamin E may actually

 However that is only a problem for those seeking all their nutrients from supplements.
 It is well known, and fully researched that it is the gamma vitamin E that gives protection against prostate tumours.
+You are unlikely to find it in a capsule.

-If you are taking vitamin E capsules, make sure it is not pure alpha tocopherol.
-Rather eat an avocado a day; it is the best fat which is cheaper, safer and more effective with no known side-effects.
+alpha tocopherol.
+Rather eat an avocado a day; it is the best fat which is cheaper, safer and more

-Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and your family too, of course.
+Our newsletter is entitled "create a cyan zone" at your home, preserving both yourself and Mother Earth for future generations; and the family too, of course.
 We promise not to spam you with daily emails promoting various products.
 You may get an occasional nudge to buy one of my books.

 Here are the back issues.